kusumi/fileobj/doc/README.notes.md

         $ sudo python ./setup.py clean --all
         $ sudo python ./setup.py install --force --record ./install.out --no-native

-+ Installation warned below. -> **This can be ignored.
++ Installation warns below. -> **This can be ignored.
 GCC may complain this on some old Python versions.**

         warning: 'PyArg_ParseTuple' is an unrecognized format function type [-Wformat=]

-+ Installation warned below. -> **This can be ignored.
++ Installation warns below. -> **This can be ignored.
 This seems to happen with Python 3.5 and certain versions of GCC.**

         In function '__get_ptrace_word_size':
         warning: will never be executed